h4ck3rk3y/h4ck3rk3y.github.io/_posts/2020-08-08-college-placements-india.md

 **Bottom Line Up Front**: Placement seasons are here in Indian colleges.
 This is going to be a long rant followed with some advice for those who are going through this.

-Skip to [what can be done?](#what-can-be-done) for advice if you don't want to listen to the rant.
+Skip to [what can be done?](#what-can-be-done) for advice if you don't want to read through the rant.

 Note this post is written by a Software Engineer, who has done only Software Engineering jobs and only applied for Software Engineering jobs so far.
 I went to BITS Pilani, so I may be speaking from a position of privilege.
 Comment, in case this echoes with you or if I am in the wrong.
 My point here is if the college placements in one of the leading engineering